 PLAN FOR SUSTAINABLE GROWTH TO CHANGE FORMAT

-The delivery of new homes and jobs for Central Lincolnshire up to 2031 will now be provided for through a new single Local Plan.
+The delivery of new homes and jobs for Central Lincolnshire up to 2031 or 2036 will now be provided for through a new single Local Plan.

 Since work started on the Core Strategy for Central Lincolnshire in 2010, the government changed its preference for plan-making by local authorities, from a plan containing a number of separate documents to one single Local Plan.